zinhoo/zinhoo.github.io2/_posts/2019-04-10-Espritech.md

 ### Feed and agricultural market

 [Agricultural market]({{ site.github.url }}{% post_url 2016-11-11-Working-With-Jekyll %}):
-We provide our customerAs with professional import solutions for agricultural and fishery products.
+We provide our customer with professional import solutions for agricultural and fishery products.
 Along with the continued growth of the global economy, the number of new procurement locations, imports and the number of borders that goods have crossed throughout the transportation process have increased accordingly.
 As the supply chain continues to